jwbuurlage/TPT/README.md

 cmake -DWITH_MPI=on -DWITH_ZMQ=on .
 ```

-CUDA support has been disabled for now.
+CUDA support is experimental and has no public build interface.

 # Writing your own algorithms